quat1024/garden/garden/mc-jvm-language.md

 ## The boilerplate is somewhere else

-I've heard from several prospective modders that they're looking at non-Java languages to cut down on "boilerplate code".
+I've heard from several prospective modders that they're considering non-Java languages to cut down on "boilerplate code".
 To be frank, Minecraft modding does not involve that much "boilerplate code".

 *(Instead, the boilerplate exists in the form of "a steaming pile of JSON files you need to write", but that's a story for [another day](./datapacks-bad).)*